pamanuel/Compatibility_Predictor/README.md

 # Compatibility Predictor

 This program is made to find the compatibility score of a list of applicants by comparing each applicant's attributes to an existing team.
-The score returns a value from [0,1], where the closer the score is to 0, the more compatibile the applicant is to the team.
+The score returns a value from [0,1], where the closer the score is to 0, the more compatible the applicant is to the team.

 ## Solution
 1. The program begins by reading the contents of a JSON file, input_data.json, that contains 2 list of objects, team and applicants, then passing it into a function to where it will be parsed.